 - Relax.
 Don’t stress about the assessment.
 Just do your best.

-- Practice with a friend - this can be helpful in getting you familiar with the format.
-Think about some questions you might be asked (e.g. why are you interested in this role?
+- Practice phone conversations - this can be helpful in getting you familiar with the format.
+Think about some questions we might ask (e.g. why are you interested in this role?
 What are some key skills you can bring to the role?) and think about what your responses would be.
 Get some feedback on your communication skills, keeping in mind to always be professional.

 - Do your research - refresh your knowledge of the research you did in the online application stage and be prepared to talk about areas that interest you, as well as skills and experience you’d like to further develop as you start your career.

 The next stage of the process is a face-to-face interview.
 The number and format of the interviews will vary depending on the business group you have applied for, but will typically include two interviews which will go for 45 minutes each.
 You will be asked a range of questions that may include biographical questions, behavioural competency questions and technical questions.
 My tips for this stage of the process are: